Predictive Learning on Hidden Tree-Structured Ising Models: Discussion

-The second challenge is that we have to evaluate the following expression In the noiseless case, the product variables $X^{(\ell)}_{k} X^{(\ell)}_{k+1}$ are independent, leading to a simple expression for this probability (see Lemma \ref{independent_products}, Appendix).
+Secondly we have to evaluate the following expression In the noiseless case, the product variables $X^{(\ell)}_{k} X^{(\ell)}_{k+1}$ are independent, leading to a simple expression for this probability (see Lemma \ref{independent_products}, Appendix).
 The closed form expression of \eqref{eq:conditional_distribution_on_mus} is given by Lemma \ref{Lemma Cond_Prob}.
+Finally, the expectations $\E\left[Z^{(i)}_k |Z^{(i-1)}_k,\ldots, Z^{(1)}_k,\nmue_{e_{k-1}},\ldots,\nmue_{e_1} \right]$ are not zero, however when $n\to \infty$, they approach zero.
+As a consequence, a bias exists that affects the sample complexity by introducing an additional term in the bound that that does not appear in the noiseless case, the quantity $e^{4\beta}/\eta^2$ (see Equation \ref{eq:sketch_result1} and Equation \ref{eq:sketch_result2}).

-Finally, the conditional expectations $\E\left[Z^{(i)}_k |Z^{(i-1)}_k,\ldots, Z^{(1)}_k,\nmue_{k-1},\ldots,\nmue_{1} \right]$ are not zero, however when $n\rightarrow \infty$, they approach zero.
-As a consequence, a bias exists that affects the sample complexity by introducing an additional term in the bound that that does not appear in the noiseless case, the quantity $e^{4\beta}/\eta^2$ (see \eqref{eq:sketch_result1} and \eqref{eq:sketch_result2}).
-For further details about the proof of the main see Appendix, Section \ref{Ecascadesection} and Section \ref{ProofofthemainresultsSection}.
+Finally, we continue by bounding the norm $\Lnorm$ between the true and estimated distribution in Appendix E. The proof of Lemma \ref{Lemma end_to_end_error} shows that in the noisy setting as well, the $\Lnorm$ can be bounded by a constant uniformly over the set of all trees and it is not affected by long paths.
+This property of the hidden model is highly non-trivial and ensures that the estimation error from noisy observations does not increases along paths as someone might expect.
+Lemma \ref{Lemma F5} follows the corresponding approach of Lemma 6.1 by~\cite{bresler2020learning} and we provide only the required for the noisy setting differences.
+In Theorem \ref{Main_result_proof_Appendix}, we combine the Lemmata of Appendices \ref{Ecascadesection} and \ref{ProofofthemainresultsSection}, we find the appropriate choice of the parameter $\Delta$ that satisfies the necessary conditions of Lemma \ref{Lemma Ecascn} and we derive the final sample complexity bound.
+For further details about the proof of the main result see Appendix, Section \ref{Ecascadesection} and Section \ref{ProofofthemainresultsSection}.